 - Toxic degenerative due to constant water contact (see below Onycholysis, partial)

-- Traumatic (constant leverage effects), this concerns especially the onycholysis of the toenails - here tight footwear.
+- Traumatic (constant leverage), this concerns especially the onycholysis of the toenails - here tight footwear.
 Also due to incorrect nail modeling (artificial nails too long, constant leverage effects on the natural nail).

 - UV -rays photoonycholysis - (without influence of sensitizing drugs)

 - Primary skin diseases (with nail involvement)

 - Psoriatic diseases of hands or feet (psoriatic onycholysis)

 - Psoriatic arthritis (also without psoriatic skin manifestations)